ChatGPT AI: Who's the Spy? (Difficulty: 3)

 Now the doctor’s answer will not contain the “Doctor:” prefix:

-Special Note: with a recent update of ChatGPT’s model, you may find that sometimes the model would respond without the “Doctor:” prefix .
+Special Note: You may find that sometimes ChatGPT would respond without the “Doctor:” prefix .
 In that case, the code above would not say anything.A more robust solution is to check if the response starts with “doctor:” first, such as this:

 Step 9 - Highlight the Doctor by Mouse